IsleOfHeidren/IsleOfHeidren/pop.md

   * Panel displaying all characters showing which is selected
 * Simple monster and npc battle "AI"
 * Generalized game framework using JSON objects for each NPC/Monster/Location/Battlemap
+* One main quest with two side quests and events spurred by NPC interaction

 ## GUI Mock
 ![image](GUI-template.jpg)